xxks-kkk/linuxjedi.co.uk/content/pages/software.md

 ## Maintained projects

-- **[Shuati]**: a collection of solutions to OJ problems with the goal to stay fresh with computer science fundamentals.
+- **[Shuati]** (2017 - ): a collection of solutions to OJ problems with the goal to stay fresh with computer science fundamentals.
 Also include a python scraper for solution template formation.
 <a href="https://github.com/xxks-kkk/shuati"><i class="fa fa-github" aria-hidden="true"></i></a>

-- **[Algo]**: a collection of data structures, algorithms with the aim to keep my computer science knowledge fresh.
+- **[Algo]** (2016 - ): a collection of data structures, algorithms with the aim to keep my computer science knowledge fresh.
 Implemented in C.
 <a href="https://github.com/xxks-kkk/algo"><i class="fa fa-github" aria-hidden="true"></i></a>

-- **[Emacs Config]**: my personal emacs configuration that I used during the day work.
+- **[Emacs Config]** (2016 - ): my personal emacs configuration that I used during the day work.
 Very lightweight.
 <a href="https://github.com/xxks-kkk/emacs-config"><i class="fa fa-github" aria-hidden="true"></i></a>

 ## Archived projects